mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 >*Get access to the admin dashboard and provide the flag found.*

-By using the login password that was retrieved in the "Admin" task using WPscan, one can log in to the WordPress dashboard with the correct administrator username and password.
+By using the login password that was obtained in the "Admin" task using WPscan, one can log in through WordPress login portal using the correct administrator username and password.
 First, enter the admin details: Username: `admin`.
 Password: `ramirez`.

 ![image](https://user-images.githubusercontent.com/70077872/152356337-2013f9ae-2120-476f-be58-a3a0516eb1e9.png)